 Unemployment insurance benefit (töötuskindlustushüvitis).
 The unemployment insurance operates as a compulsory insurance and is financed by the contributions of employees and employers.
 In order to receive an unemployment insurance benefit, three main requirements have to be met.
 One must meet the eligibility requirements, be involuntarily unemployed, and be registered as unemployed.
 Unemployment insurance covers all employees (aged 16 to the legal pension age), except self-employed, members of management and controlling bodies of legal persons and some categories of civil servants.
-To be eligible for UI benefit a person should register as unemployed in the public employment service and needs to have worked and made contributions for at least 12 months during the previous 24 months.
-(Note: in 2007 the period was extended to 36 months.)
-Unemployment insurance benefits are not paid to those who leave their job or service voluntarily (to be changed in 2013) or who lose their job because they do not perform as agreed, lost confidence of their employer or behaved in an indecent manner.
-These persons still receive unemployment allowances.
+To be eligible for UI benefit a person should register as unemployed in the public employment service and needs to have worked and made contributions for at least 12 months during the previous 36 months (until 2006 it was 24 months).
+Unemployment insurance benefits are not paid to those who leave their job or service voluntarily or who lose their job because they do not perform as agreed, lost confidence of their employer or behaved in an indecent manner.
+These persons may still receive unemployment allowances.
 The UI benefit may be stopped if the person refuses an offer of suitable work or does not show up at the public employment at a fixed date.